What is Yoga Therapy?

 People who are looking for natural way to slow aging

 Sounds right for me, how much it cost and what is included?

-Yoga therapy sessions are not available prior to initial consultation.
+Yoga therapy sessions are not available prior to initial health consultation.